 The Plan is intended to be an "employee stock plan" within the meaning of Section 423 of the Internal Revenue Code.
 The amounts deducted from the salary of a participating employee will constitute ordinary income taxable to the employee.
 The right to purchase shares of common stock under the Plan will not have any U.S. federal income tax consequences to either the participating employee or the Company or any of its affiliates.
-The purchase of common stock under the Plan will not have any immediate U.S. federal income tax consequences to either the participating employee.
+The purchase of common stock under the Plan will not have any immediate U.S. federal income tax consequences to the participating employee.
 The determination of U.S. federal income tax consequences depends on whether the shares purchased are disposed of after the expiration of one year after the date those shares are purchased by the participating employee and two years after first day of the Offering Period (referred to below as the "holding periods").
 If the holding periods are met, 15% of the fair market value of the shares of common stock on the first day of the Offering Period (or such other percentage equal to the applicable purchase price discount), or, if less, the excess, if any, of the sale price of the shares at the time of such disposition or death over the total purchase price of the shares, will be treated as ordinary income and any additional gain will be treated as long-term capital gain.
-Neither the Company nor any of its affiliates employing the participating employee will be entitled to any U.S. federal income tax deduction with respect to the amount treated as long-term capital gain or as ordinary income as a result of the rules described above for shares disposed of after the expiration of as ordinary income as a result of the rules described above for shares disposed of after the participating employee will be entitled to any U.S. federal income tax deduction with respect to the amount treated as long-term capital gain or as ordinary income as a result of the rules described above for shares disposed of after the holding periods.
+Neither the Company nor any of its affiliates employing the participating employee will be entitled to any U.S. federal income tax deduction with respect to the amount treated as long-term capital gain or as ordinary income as a result of the rules described above for shares disposed of after expiration of the holding periods.